On $p$-adic differential equations on semistable varieties: Log convergent isocrystals

 \section{Log convergent isocrystals}

 In this section we define the log convergent site and the isocrystals on it.
-The following definitions are taken from \cite {Sh1} paragraph 5.1. \begin{defi} For every log formal $V$-scheme $(\mathscr{Y},M)$ we indicate with $\f{Y}_1$ the closed subscheme defined by the ideal $p$ and the associated reduced subscheme of $\f{Y}_1$ by $\f{Y}_0$. \end{defi}
+The following definitions are taken from \cite {Sh1} paragraph 5.1. \begin{definition} For every log formal $V$-scheme $(\mathscr{Y},M)$ we indicate with $\f{Y}_1$ the closed subscheme defined by the ideal $p$ and the associated reduced subscheme of $\f{Y}_1$ by $\f{Y}_0$. \end{definition}